 History of the Village and Traditional Eastern European Culture

-This might sound a bit hard to imagine, but even the most beautiful, sophisticated, cosmopolitan Ukrainian girl believes her heart of hearts she is a simple village maiden.
+This might sound a bit hard to imagine, but even the most beautiful, sophisticated, cosmopolitan Ukrainian girl believes in her heart of hearts that she is a simple village maiden.
 Well, at least she likes to think she is.
 Eastern Europe has numerous huge cities like Moscow, St. Petersburg, Odessa, and Kiev, but Russia, Poland, and especially Ukraine are still primarily a village cultures.

 The history is easy to understand.
-Eastern Europe was politically, economically, and culturally backwards for a very long time.
+Eastern Europe was politically, economically, and culturally backwards for a long time.
 It was dominated by foreign rulers from Genghis Khan to the Vikings.
 These foreign rulers used relatively strong feudal retainers to actually enforce their will across the gigantic territory that makes up modern Russia and Ukraine.

 There was a timelessness to village life across the region.
 Travel was slow, physically exhausting and often dangerous.
 Strangers were few and new ideas rare.
 The village was a safe environment, not a vibrant one.
 Most people who left the village, whether to immigrate to the new frontier of Siberia or serve as a solider in the czars’ armies, were never seen again.
-With rare exceptions and perhaps a couple of trips in a lifetime to a nearby city most or the famers and laborers lived and died within twenty or thirty miles of where they were born.
+With rare exceptions and perhaps a couple of trips in a lifetime to a nearby city most or the farmers and laborers lived and died within twenty or thirty miles of where they were born.